Notice of proposed rulemaking and request for public comment.

 (1) The information has been designated in good faith by the submitter as information considered protected from disclosure under Exemption 4; or

-(2) IMLS has reason to believe that the information may be protected from disclosure under Exemption 4.
+(2) OSTP has reason to believe that the information may be protected from disclosure under Exemption 4.

 (f) Opportunity to object to disclosure.
-IMLS will allow a submitter a reasonable time to respond to the notice described in paragraph (d) of this section and will specify that time period within the notice.
-If a submitter has any objection to disclosure, it must submit a detailed written statement to IMLS.
+OSTP will allow a submitter a reasonable time to respond to the notice described in paragraph (d) of this section and will specify that time period within the notice.
+If a submitter has any objection to disclosure, it is required to submit a detailed written statement.
 The statement must specify all grounds for withholding any portion of the information under any exemption of FOIA and, in the case of Exemption 4, it must show why the information is a trade secret or commercial or financial information that is privileged or confidential.
-If a submitter fails to respond to the notice within the time specified, the submitter will be considered to have no objection to disclosure of the information.
-Information provided by the submitter that is not received by IMLS until after the agency's disclosure decision has been made will not be considered by IMLS.
+In the event that a submitter fails to respond to the notice within the time specified, the submitter will be considered to have no objection to disclosure of the information.
+Information provided by the submitter that is not received by OSTP until after its disclosure decision has been made shall not be considered by OSTP.
 Information provided by a submitter under this paragraph may itself be subject to disclosure under FOIA.

 (g) Notice of intent to disclose.
-IMLS will consider a submitter's objections and specific grounds for nondisclosure in deciding whether to disclose business information.
-If IMLS decides to disclose business information over the objection of a submitter, IMLS will give the submitter written notice, which will include:
+OSTP shall consider a submitter's objections and specific grounds for nondisclosure in deciding whether to disclose business information.
+Whenever OSTP decides to disclose business information over the objection of a submitter, OSTP shall give the submitter written notice, which shall include:

 (1) A statement of the reason(s) why each of the submitter's disclosure objections was not sustained;

 (2) A description of the business information to be disclosed; and

 (3) A specified disclosure date, which shall be a reasonable time subsequent to the notice.

 (h) Exceptions to notice requirements.
 The notice requirements of paragraphs (d) and (g) of this section shall not apply if: